-Well, the Department of Motor Vehicles in almost every state seems to agree that, “…to obtain a Classic Vehicle plate, the vehicle must be twenty years old (model year) or older and currently registered…” in the corresponding state.
-So, in general every car can be considered a classic, as long as it is at least 20 years old, regardless of its costs.
+The Department of Motor Vehicles in almost every state seems to agree that, “…to obtain a Classic Vehicle plate, the vehicle must be twenty years old (model year) or older and currently registered…” in the corresponding state.
+So, in general, every car can be considered a classic, as long as it is at least 20 years old, regardless of its costs.

 So what else do you get by having a Classic Plate on your car and why everyone is trying to get one?

 Well, the big downside of classic/old cars is the amount of smog that they produce.
-Additionally, if you want to have one with full operating privileges, you have to make sure it passes the Smart Test; this is where the legacy plate comes in, it allows you to skip the emission test and head for the streets.
+Additionally, if you want to have one with full operating privileges, you have to make sure it passes the Smart Test.
+This is where the legacy plate comes in.
+It allows you to skip the emission test and head for the streets.

 So what happens to all of our efforts to preserve the environment and improve the air quality by using electric and/or hybrid vehicles, when a “classic car” with a classic plate on it can swipe that off in seconds?